Gotland Coastal Artillery Regiment: Colours, standards and guidons

-On 1 June 1945, the first colour was presented at Stockholm Palace by His Majesty the King Gustaf V. On the 60th anniversary of the regiment on 6 June 1998, major general B-A Johansson presented a new colour.
+On 1 June 1945, the first colour was presented at Stockholm Palace by His Majesty the King Gustaf V. On the 60th anniversary of the regiment on 6 June 1998, Major General Bengt-Arne Johansson presented a new colour.
+Blazon: "On red cloth in the centre the badge of the former Coastal Artillery; two gun barrels of older pattern in saltire between a royal crown proper and a blazing grenade and waves, all in yellow.
+In the first corner the provincial badge of Gotland; a white ram passant, armed yellow, a yellow crosstaff and a red banner with edging and five flaps in yellow."

 Coat of arms

 The coat of arms of the Gotland Coastal Artillery Regiment (KA 3) from 1938 to 2000.
 Blazon: "Azure, the provincial badge of Gotland, a ram passant argent armed or, crosstaff and banner gules with edging and five flaps or.
 The shield surmounted two gunbarrels of older pattern in saltire above a flaming grenade and waves, all of the last colour".

 Medals

 In 2000, the Gotlands kustartilleriregementes (KA 3) minnesmedalj ("Gotland Coastal Artillery Regiment (KA 3) Commemorative Medal") in silver (GotlkaregSMM) of the 8th size was established.
 The medal ribbon is of red moiré with two yellow lines on each side and a yellow line on the middle.